 BRSS has been designed to allow members of the Washington University community to report incidents of bias involving students.
 These incidents can be reported either anonymously or with identifiable information.
 The BRSS has been designed for three primary purposes:

 - To Support students who have witnessed or been the target of bias-related incidents.

 - To Refer community members to appropriate university and local resources, and educate reporters on what to expect from each resource.

 - To Inform the university community about the frequency and nature of bias incidents through quarterly summary reports in order to drive discussion on making Washington University more diverse and inclusive.

 Center for Diversity and Inclusion

-The Center supports and advocates for students from traditionally underrepresented or marginalized populations and creates collaborative partnerships with campus and community members to promote dialogue and social change.
-The Center for Diversity and Inclusion (located on the 2nd Level of Olin Library) is an integral part of the university’s core mission to develop students as future leaders in the diverse global community of the 21st Century.
+The Center for Diversity and Inclusion supports and advocates for students from traditionally underrepresented or marginalized populations and creates collaborative partnerships with campus and community members to promote dialogue and social change.
+The Center for Diversity and Inclusion is an integral part of the university’s core mission to develop students as future leaders in the diverse global community of the 21st Century.

-Cornerstone provides academic support programs for students, including peer-mentoring programs, in addition to writing assistance and study-skills workshops.
-Cornerstone is also home to Disabilities Resources, where students with disabilities or suspected disabilities can request accommodations and services (such as additional time on an exam or note-taking ) to ensure equal access to the programs and services of the University.
-Cornerstone is located on the first floor of the Gregg Residence Hall on the South 40.
+Disabilities Resources is where students with disabilities or suspected disabilities can request accommodations and services (such as additional time on an exam or note-taking ) to ensure equal access to the programs and services of the University.

 Faculty, students, and staff can find information and resources on the university’s efforts to encourage and support diversity and inclusion in our community and in our connections to the St. Louis region.
 Programs include